Alejanpro/InitialFlutter/README.md

 ```

 So what happens when you create a get request?
 First all the providers in the initial set
 are queried with the have request.
-As an optimization
+As an optimization, in every batch of querie